Skip to main content

 Module 1: Getting Started

-Module 4: Poetry
+Module 3: Poetry

 Focus: Analytical Reading and Creative Writing.
 Students will read a variety of poems, learn key forms and devices, and develop detailed responses.
 Students will bring learning together in a final creative poetry project.

-Module 5: Focused Novel Study
+Module 4: Independent Novel Study

 Focus: Analytical reading, creative writing and analytical writing.
 Students will develop a variety of responses on various aspects of the novel through in depth study of literary elements, devices and rhetoric.
+Students will have the choice between 6 novels to choose from.

 Course Exam